stadium-software/conditional-datagrid-styling/README.md

 <table><tr><th>Parameters</th><th>Notes</th></tr><tr><td>AttachToRow</td><td> A boolean</td></tr><tr><td>ColumnHeading</td><td>Headings might contain spaces</td></tr><tr><td>Conditions</td><td>A List of type *Conditions*</td></tr><tr><td>DGClassName</td><td>Add this to the DataGrid (DG)</td></tr></table>

-2. Drag a Javascript action into the script and paste the Javascript below unaltered into the action
+2. Drag a Javascript action into the script and paste the Javascript below unaltered into the action.
+You will see an error in the Validations Panel that says "Invalid script was detected".
+You can safely ignore this error.
 ```
 var columnHeading = ~.Parameters.Input.ColumnHeading;
 var tableClassName = "." + ~.Parameters.Input.DGClassName;